w5207/FEND/README.md

 # Front End Projects

-This folder includes some of the front-end projects I did.
+This repository includes some of the front-end projects I did.